 FRIENDSHIP & SUPPORT …

 Fleetwood Men’s Shed

 A group for men offering peer support, friendship and the opportunity to share experiences.

-If you are nervous about coming to your first session, they are a friendly bunch but you can contact them first via their Facebook page or through Healthier Fleetwood and we can arrange for somebody to look out for you on the day and settle you in.
+If you are nervous about coming to your first session, please don’t be.
+The Mens Shed are a friendly bunch but you can contact them first via their Facebook page or through Healthier Fleetwood and we can arrange for somebody to look out for you on the day and settle you in.

 The group’s main meeting is every Tuesday at the Highbury Club by Fleetwood Town FC from 10am.
-Monday afternoons from 1pm to 3pm is the board games session at the Fleetwood Library on North Albert Street and Thursdays mornings from 10.30 they meet at Wetherspoons, also on London Street for coffee and chat.
+Monday afternoons from 1pm to 3pm is the board games session at the Fleetwood Library on North Albert Street and Thursdays mornings from 9.30 they meet at the New Venture Club on Warren Street for coffee and chat.

 On the first Sunday of the month the group choose a venue for a lunch as well as a breakfast get-together once a month and organised trips out to shows and events.

 To contact Friendlier Fleetwood call Maureen on 07729 787444, find them on Facebook or we can put you in touch.